isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ]
     }

 This concept can be extended further.
-A good real life scenario is a list of customers of an ISP.
-Some of them haven't paid their bills.
-A new class can be defined to use alternative default DNS server, that instead of giving access to Internet, redirects customers to a captive portal urging them to pay their bills.
+A good real-life scenario might be a situation where some customers of an ISP have not paid their bills.
+A new class can be defined to use an alternative default DNS server that, instead of giving access to the Internet, redirects those customers to a captive portal urging them to bring their accounts up to date.

 ::